Fauna of Florida: Mammals

 Aquatic mammal species are represented by the bottlenose dolphin, short-finned pilot whale, North Atlantic right whale and West Indian manatee.
 Terrestrial species; the Florida panther, northern river otter, mink, eastern cottontail rabbit, marsh rabbit, raccoon, striped skunk, squirrel, white-tailed deer, bobcat, red fox, gray fox, coyote, beaver, Florida black bear, nine-banded armadillo, and Virginia opossum.
 The only known calving area for the northern right whale is off the coasts of Florida and Georgia.

 The native bear population has risen from a historic low of 300 in the 1970s, to 3,000 in 2011.
+A new ruling issued 172 hunters permits allowing the hunters to kill 52 black bears during the 2025 hunting season to help manage the black bear population.
 In Paynes Prairie Preserve State Park, The plains bison were reintroduced to the park from the Wichita Mountains Wildlife Refuge in 1975, as part of the park service goal of restoring Florida's natural resources to pre-European settler conditions; they roamed this area until the late 18th century.
 When bison sightings occur, they usually appear along the Cone's Dike trail.
 The herd was reduced from thirty-five to seven individuals in the mid-1980s after an outbreak of Brucellosis.
 In the late 1990s, the herd was again reduced after inbreeding concerns.
 The buffalo herd reached a peak of 70 animals in 2011.
 The park began culling excessive animals in 2012, allowing a target population of about 8 to 10 bison to be free to roam the Florida prairie.